mattdbr/SmarterHospital/README.md

 1. Clone this repo
 2. Upload restAPI.ino to an Arduino Yun that is connected to the same network as your computer.
-3. Change the API keys and IP address of the Yun in the webpanel's code where necessary.
+3. Add API keys and IP address of the Yun in the webpanel's code where necessary.
 4. Open the webpanel

 TODO: Note the ports for each sensor here.